junoteam/simpleWebApp/README.md

 {"message":"pong"}
 ```

-Roadmap:
+---

+*Roadmap:*
-- To add helm3 chart for app
+- To add Helm3 chart for app
-- To add blue/green deployments
+- To add Blue/Green deployments
 - To add automaical tests
-- To add external Load Balancer (for blue/green) deployments
+- To add external Load Balancer (for Blue/Green) deployments
 - To add CI/CD tool
 - Migrate local Kubernetes setup, to AWS Amazon